Xotic750/array-any-x/README.md

 ### `module.exports` ⇒ <code>boolean</code> ⏏

-This method tests whether some element in the array passes the test implemented by the provided function.
+This method tests whether any element in the array passes the test implemented by the provided function.

 **Kind**: Exported member